sillsdev/ptx2pdf/docs/documentation/styling.md

 Character styles can now also take the `\ft^102` format, which is of particular use in footnotes.
-Note that the footnote style *itself* cannot accept the notation, as the potiential for confusion seems much too probable.
+Note that the footnote style *itself* cannot accept the notation, as the potential for confusion seems much too probable.
 The extend parameter applies strictly to the character style, and is not continued by other character styles on a given line, except where nesting is used.